elasticio/api-docs/source/includes/_contracts.md

 ```

-This endpoint allows updating a membership of a given user.
+This endpoint allows updating membership of a given user.
 Only `roles` attribute can be updated.

 ### HTTP Request